KennethFam/My-Learning-Journey/Git/Git.md

         git pull
         ```

-## Other Git Commands
+## Other Git Commands (Quick Reference)
-- garbage collection:
+- Garbage collection:
     ```
     git gc
     ```
     - Starting from every branch and every tag, Git walks back through the graph, building a list of every commit it can reach.
 Once it's reached the end of every path, it deletes all the commits it didn't visit.

-- Creating a new branch:
+- Create a new branch:
     ```
     git checkout -b new-branch-name
     ```